Apple Mobile Device Management FAQ: your top questions answered

 It's a simple, web-based portal for IT administrators to easily buy Apple devices in volume.
 Businesses can use Apple Business Manager as a database of their Apple device purchases as well as a database of App Store apps.
 With Apple Business Manager, your organization will not need an Apple ID for every individual, and each device you purchase through Apple Business Manager will automatically enroll in your MDM and simplify initial device setup.

 That means you can assign names, users, groups and apps before devices are shipped to your location.
-Even better, especially with the right onboarding workflow provided by a comprehensive MDM?
-Delivered directly to the end user’s home.
+Even better, especially with the right onboarding workflow provided by a comprehensive MDM: delivered directly to the end user’s home.
+If you want to get the most out of your Apple fleet, you really need Apple Business Manager.

-Get a comprehensive overview of how to get started with Apple Business Manager by watching our webinar.
+>> Watch this webinar for a comprehensive overview of how to get started with Apple Business Manager.

-What is Apple School Manager?
+Q: What is Apple School Manager?

 This web-based portal helps IT administrators deploy iPad and Mac in schools.
 It allows you to set up devices and get apps and books for students and teachers.
-And, especially when in conjunction with a school-focused MDM like Jamf School that partners with educational apps, it can provide tools to create engaging lessons, collaborate and power remote learning.
+And, especially when in conjunction with a school-focused MDM like Jamf School that partners with educational apps, it can provide tools to create engaging lessons, collaborate, and power remote learning.

 Q: What is an Apple ID?
 What is a Managed Apple ID?

-Managed Apple IDs, created by Apple Business Manager, are IDs unique to your organization and separate from Apple IDs employees create themselves.
-IT can use Managed Apple IDs to control access as well as push all apps and tools out to Apple devices.
+Managed Apple IDs, created by Apple Business Manager, are IDs unique to your organization and separate from the Apple IDs employees create themselves.
+IT can use Managed Apple IDs to control access and push all apps and tools out to Apple devices.
 This increases security as each app can be properly vetted before reaching devices.
-Learn in more detail how Managed Apple IDs can help your organization.

 Q: What is a zero-touch deployment?